awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 **Event for a change notification on a resource with enhanced scanning enabled \(enhanced scanning\)**

 When enhanced scanning is enabled for your registry, the following event is sent by Amazon ECR when there is a change with a resource that has enhanced scanning enabled\.
 This includes new repositories being created, the scan frequency for a repository being changed, or when images are created or deleted in repositories with enhanced scanning enabled\.
 For more information, see [Image scanning](image-scanning.md)\.
-For more information, see [Image scanning](image-scanning.md)\.

 ```
 {